 Summary: Weathered Aboriginal charcoal figures at the base of a tall cliff-line above the Nepean River

-Above the Nepean River near the Euroka Campground is a tall cliff, with some weathered Aboriginal rock art.
+Above the Nepean River is a tall cliff, with some weathered Aboriginal rock art.

 It’s difficult to determine what the charcoal figures represent: the main panel has at least five motifs, including a human figure and some animals.